Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 A handshake is the normal form of greeting.
 A knowledge of French is useful as English is not widely spoken; interpreters may be required.
 Culturally, a direct 'no' to a proposal is rare, and negotiations are often lengthy.
 Lightweight suits are suitable attire for meetings, which need to be arranged in advance.

 The international dialling code for Rwanda is +250.
 Prepaid local SIM cards can be purchased as a cheaper alternative to using international roaming.
-Free wifi is available at most upscale hotels and there are some internet cafes in Kigali.
+Free wifi is available at most upscale hotels and an increasing number of cafes, restaurants and budget hotels.